<> <> <> <>

 So we've established that masturbation does not cause erectile dysfunction, but let's explain why some people might believe that it does.

-After masturbating, you may not be able to get another erection for a little while.
-This is what's known as the male refractory period, which is not ED.
 Rather, it's simply the recovery time a man's body needs before he'll be able to get hard again after orgasm.
 It's completely normal, and the time needed will vary from person to person.

 For some men, the refractory period will be as little as half an hour, while for others, it can last up to 24 hours.
 Generally speaking, age plays a factor here, with older men needing longer to recover.